!The ultimate guide to traveling to Cancun Mexico!

 WHEN IS THE BEST TIME TO TRAVEL TO CANCUN

-In Cancun, you have mainly two main seasons that is called the wet season ( summer) and the dry season (winter).
-There are some transition weeks between the two mains season that are called shoulder seasons.
+In Cancun, there are mainly two main seasons: the wet season ( summer) and the dry season (winter).
+There are some transition weeks between the two main seasons, which are called shoulder seasons.
 Let’s see what each of them looks like.

-💦 Cancun wet season (summer) -The wet season starts approximately in June and until October.
-In this time of the year when the temperature is higher and there is a higher chance of rain, and even hurricanes (that is why it’s also called hurricane season).
+💦 Cancun wet season (summer) -The wet season starts approximately in June and lasts until October.
+At this time of year, the temperature is higher, and there is a higher chance of rain and even hurricanes (that is why it’s also called hurricane season).

-But also the sea water is warmer and prices go slightly down.
-It is also called the Low season although it’s not entirely so because there is still good affluence of tourists, especially family, due to school closure.
+However, the sea water is warmer, and prices go slightly down.
+It is also called the Low season, although it’s not entirely so because there is still a good affluence of tourists, especially families, due to school closure.

 This is also when usually the sargasso is most likely to show up.